Grace House Amazon

-We are in the beginning phases of making this home into a NGO (non-governmental organization) recognized here in Brazil.
-In November of 2013, God provided the funds for us to purchase a small home.
-We have completed renovations to this home, situated right in the midst of an empoverished government housing project.
-Rosa has 3 children in her care full time (in addition to her three biological children, one adopted daughter, and her husband’s love child).
+We are in the beginning phases of making this home into an NGO (non-governmental organization) recognized here in Brazil.
+In November 2013, God provided the funds for us to purchase a small home.
+We have completed renovations to this home, situated right in the midst of an impoverished government housing project.
+Rosa has three children in her care full time (besides her three biological children, one adopted daughter, and her husband’s love child).

 We call the home “Grace House” because if it weren’t for God’s grace in our own lives, we wouldn’t have the love in our hearts to show that same grace to these children with so many hurts and needs.

 Many of the kids each lunch at Grace House on weekdays.

 Grace House provides a safe place for children to study and play.

 In March 2016, we began a feeding and day program for the kids of the neighborhood where Grace House is located.
 This neighborhood consists of 18 government provided homes (Grace House is a renovation of one of them) as well as other homes where many impoverished families live.
 Rosa knows this community well and has reached out to specific children who do not receive meals on a regular basis.
 We are providing lunch Monday through Friday for on average 35 kids.